libodesign/icons/README.md

 LibreOffice's Icon Themes

-Contact us if you want to contribute -- we need to add you to the repository.
+Contact us on our mailing list if you want to contribute -- we need to add you to the repository.

 GUIDELINES
 ----------